Industry & Code

 What this means for you as a homeowner

 You don't need to memorize ACH50 numbers or read Section 9.36 of the BC Building Code.
 What you should ask any builder you're interviewing for a Burnaby custom home is: show me the airtightness number on your last three completed homes, and tell me how you got there.
-The answer separates the builders who hit the target every time from the builders who get close and ask for a code variance at the end.
+The answer separates the builders who hit the Step 3 + EL-4 target every time from the builders who get close and ask for a code variance at the end.

 Related on the Journal